 As a recruiter in an agency and in the industry for many years, I have seen my fair share of CVs ranging from good to very poor.
 To me, the ideal format is one that is easy to read with no unusual graphics.
 Most companies now use web-based systems for uploading CVs – usually, these systems don’t like elaborate graphics or photos.
 Word is the best format to use and PDF is best avoided.
 Ensure your contact details are correct.
 Ideally, a CV should be kept to a minimum of 2 pages.
 It is always good to get a friend to proofread your CV.

 My motto is “the facts at a glance,” so keep it lean and avoid any unnecessary text.

-Here are my top tips for decluttering your CV:
+Here are my top tips to declutter your CV:

 - Use Microsoft Word, Times New Roman or Arial font in size 11